dorbanianas/DevOpsJumpstart/README.md

     kubectl get nodes -o wide
     ```

-10. Access your application by obtaining the external IP of the service, using the next script:
+10. Access your application by obtaining the external IP of the service using the following script:

     ```bash
     ./get_app_url.sh